mihanovak1024/pg-startup-essay-highlights/README.md

 instead of getting paid gradually over a conventional working life.

 ### 44. Why Smart People Have Bad Ideas ([link](http://www.paulgraham.com/bronze.html)) - _April 2005_
-- One reason we had such a lame idea was that it was the first thing we thought of.
-If you're going to spend years working on something,
+- If you're going to spend years working on something,
 you'd think it might be wise to spend at least a couple days considering different ideas,
 instead of going with the first that comes into your head.

-- At each point (a day, a week, a month) I thought I'd already put in so much time that it was too late to change.
-So the biggest cause of bad ideas is the still life effect: you come up with a random idea, plunge into it,
+- The biggest cause of bad ideas is the still life effect: you come up with a random idea, plunge into it,
 and then at each point (a day, a week, a month) feel you've put so much time into it that this must be the idea.

 - The solution is at the other end: to realize that having invested time in something doesn't make it good.